 Employees assigned as Field Training Officers (FTO's) shall receive compensation of \$500.00 monthly during the time they are actually performing the duties.
 While performing such duties, the employee assigned as an FTO shall be responsible for the caseload of the trainee whom the FTO is training, including coverage of the trainee's caseload when the trainee is attending the DPSST Academy.
 Such FTO duties shall be in addition to the caseload and other duties regularly performed by the employee assigned as an FTO.
-If the employee assigned as an FTO does not perform FTO duties the entire month, the amount received shall be pro-rated based on the actual hours spent performing FTO duties during the month.
+If the employee assigned as an FTO only performs ETO duties for a portion of a given calendar month, the amount received shall be pro-rated on a weekly basis, with the employee receiving compensation for each week in which they perform a minimum of 5 hours of FTO duties.
+Management may, in its sole discretion, waive the 5-hour requirement for any week.
+For purposes of this section, a week starts on Sunday and ends on Saturday, and the pro-rated weekly compensation shall be \$125.